Colourful Northern India

 DAY 01: DELHI ARRIVAL

 Namaste!
 Welcome to New Delhi, the capital city of India and the start of your adventure!
 Our friendly team will be waiting outside the arrivals hall to transfer you to your hotel.
-Note that standard check-in time at the hotel is from 14h00.
+Note that the standard check-in time at the hotel is from 14h00.

-Lunch is included at the hotel.
+Lunch is included at the hotel before enjoying some time at leisure.

 Enjoy a welcome dinner.